verbal-autopsy-software/DHIS2_VA_program/docs/Installation.md

 ## Link Program to Organisation Units

-The Organisation Units (e.g. districts) to which verbal autopsies are associated need to be associated to the Program "Verbal Autopsy", by performing the following steps:
+The Organisation Units (e.g. districts) to which verbal autopsies are associated need to be linked to the Program "Verbal Autopsy", by performing the following steps:
 1. access "Programs/Attributes" app
 2. access "Program"
 3. click on "Verbal Autopsy" program